Clue355/Java_Cheat_Sheet/basics_v17.md

   private void handleTooMany() {...}
 }

-// marking class flight as public lets you declare variables of flight anywhere including seperate files
+// marking class flight as public lets you declare variables.java of flight anywhere including seperate files
 // ex : public class Flight {...}

 // marking the constructor public allows you to create instances anywhere
 // ex : public FLight() {...}

-// marking the two variables passengers and seats private means that they can only be accessed inside the class
+// marking the two variables.java passengers and seats private means that they can only be accessed inside the class
 // This will give off an error if you try to access it from anywhere else
 // ex : private int passengers; private int seats;